BLOCKCHAIN APPLICATIONS IN THE ART INDUSTRY

 Blockchain can also be applied to innovations in the area of copyright.
 Thanks to blockchain, we can permanently store the intellectual property of a work in the cloud and manage it wherever and whenever we want.

-This improves transparency and guarantees copyright at a delicate time for Internet art: in 2017 there were 300,000 million visits to pirated content websites, 1.6% more than in 2016, according to a study on online piracy by the London firm Muso.
+This improves transparency and guarantees copyright at a delicate time for Internet art: 132 billion visits to pirate sites were recorded in the first nine months of 2021, 16% more than in the same period in 2020, according to a study by London-based online piracy firm Muso (latest available data).

 Kodak and Baidu are two companies that have blockchain initiatives to protect and manage the intellectual property of photographs circulating on the web.
 Kodak uses a unique cryptocurrency to facilitate the purchase of the images on its platform; while Baidu uses an app on which the copyright information is written in blockchain.